Don’t let the heat slow you down. Here’s how locals and full-time residents spend the summer months in La Paz.

 Go Scuba Diving: When the temperatures on land heat up, La Paz becomes a diver’s paradise.
 The water begins to clear, and visibility is better.
 There are many dive tour operators in town who can arrange a tour to suit your skill level and needs, and that rent equipment if needed.
 Depending on when you go, you can see schools of mobula rays, sea turtles, dolphins, and even orcas.
 We like La Paz Divers for eco-conscious tours led by marine biologists who are knowledgeable and care about the local environment.
 Don’t know how but always wanted to learn?
 Check out the Cortez Club’s diving lessons.

 Head to the Pacific: When the weather in La Paz heats up, locals in the know often head to the Pacific side, where temperatures are often 10-15 degrees cooler.
 You can visit the beaches in Todos Santos, (beaches here are not swimmable due to the strong surf).
-If you want to get in the water, go to El Cerritos beach in El Pescadero, a swimmable beach where you can take a surfing lesson, or just boogie board or play in the waves.
+If you want to get in the water, go to Los Cerritos beach in El Pescadero, a swimmable beach where you can take a surfing lesson, or just boogie board or play in the waves.

 Visit a Museum: Let’s face it, sometimes you just need an air conditioned space to escape the summer heat.
 La Paz has several museums you can visit and learn about the history and culture of the area.